aprell/spill/README.md

 Data stack: []
 ```

-Check `prelude.moon` for more examples.
+Check `prelude.spl` for more examples.

 TODO
 ----